 6. Wear comfortable shoes to let the toenail heal

-7. Remove the cotton piece frequently from the site of ingrown toenail
+7. Remove the cotton piece frequently from the site of an ingrown toenail

 It is risky to keep the moist cotton for long in between your toenail and skin.
 It may give rise to some infection.
 So, remove it frequently.
 If possible change it after every 2-3 hours.
 If not, then at least change it 2-3 times a day.